 Russia – Full Data Control

-Russian President, Vladimir Putin, recently signed laws that is, according to news sources, a “Digital Iron Curtain.”
+Russian President, Vladimir Putin, recently signed laws that are, according to news sources, a “Digital Iron Curtain.”
 The legislation is a crackdown and criminalization of both “fake news” and online “disrespect of the state.”
 This drew ire from thousands of Russians.
 The people think that this is a ploy for censorship which Kremlin already did.

 Even with opposition, Russia is really pushing to have “digital sovereignty” just like China.